plone/training/docs/voltohandson/blocksedit.md

 ## Schema

-To define the fields, that an editor in Volto can use to customize their blocks, we have a schema engine similar to how we define schemas for content types in Plone.
+To define the fields that an editor in Volto can use to customize their blocks, we have a schema engine similar to how we define schemas for content types in Plone.
 Each Block should have a `schema.js` file that contains the definition for the Blocks fields.

 ```js